 Dear Dr. Goethel,

 Thank you for considering another revision of manuscript cjfas-2019-0424, “Improving the communication and accessibility of stock assessment using interactive visualization tools” by Paul M. Regular, Gregory J. Robertson, Robert Rogers and Keith P. Lewis.
 We are very grateful for the constructive and detailed reviews provided and we have made every effort to do justice to the reviewer’s suggestions.
 In the process, we believe our manuscript has been greatly improved.
 Most notably we have expanded our introduction and discussion to include a more through exploration of the literature, emphasizing advances in fisheries science.
 We have also clarified the intent and audience for the tools highlighted in our manuscript and these changes should curtail impressions that these tools are supposed to be stand-alone documents.
-These changes should also alleviate impressions that interactive tools serve as a complete replacement for static documents when, in actual fact, they are most often used to complement static documentation.
+These changes should also alleviate impressions that interactive tools serve as a complete replacement for static documents when; in fact, they best used to complement static documentation.
 Please see below for more details on the changes we made in response to the reviews.
+We have also made a few minor changes to the text to improve readability and correct grammatical errors that we detected during this revision.

 We submit this revised manuscript for your consideration and look forward to your decision.